bb-io/Asana/README.md

 ## Connecting

-Our app supports 2 types of authentication: Personal Access Token and OAuth 2.0.
+Our app supports 3 types of authentication: Personal Access Token and OAuth 2.0, and OAuth 2.0 with your own app.
 Choose whatever suits your needs.

 ### Personal access token (PAT) authentication